The Importance of Practicing Self-Love Despite Our Flaws?

 “Nothing is wrong with you for feeling like this”

-When we live in a state of self-love the body naturally starts producing more happiness and positivity hormones which trigger a healing response in the body.
+When we live in a state of self-love the body naturally starts producing more happiness and positivity hormones which trigger a healing response in the body and all 40 trillion cells start to comply with these messages.

-When we make self-love a daily practice, we start to notice the remarkable impact it has on our lives and those around us.
+When we can make time for self-love practices, we realy start to notice the remarkable impact it has on our lives and those around us.